Page Content

 Work environment

 Hospitals, research universities, private labs, and private companies hire molecular genetic technologists to study genes in their labs.
 This role may involve exposure to hazardous chemicals, as well as long hours working on your feet.
-Because some labs operate 24-hours, molecular genetics technologists may be required to work evenings, weekends, and holidays.
+Because some labs operate 24 hours, molecular genetics technologists may be required to work evenings, weekends, and holidays.

 Becoming a molecular genetics technologist

-Individuals interested in molecular genetics should take advantage of science courses in high school to prepare for their future career.
+Individuals interested in molecular genetics should take advantage of science courses in high school to prepare for their future careers.
 Experience working in a health care or laboratory environment may benefit future molecular genetic technologists as well.

 Higher education requirements